cncf/wg-serverless/workflow/spec/spec.md

 Serverless Workflow maintains an implicit JSON object which is accessed from each filter via JSONPath expression '$.'

-There are three kinds of filters
+There are four kinds of filters

 - Event Filter
   - Invoked when data is passed from an event to the current state